 Scratch is a project of the Lifelong Kindergarten Group at the MIT Media Lab.
 It is provided free of charge.

 Scratch helps you learn the basics of computer science coding.
-I have taught some workshops on Scratch at FETC and this year will have a poster about it.
-This page provides the resources that I reference.
+I have taught some workshops on Scratch at FETC I presented a poster about it that won second place!
+This page provides the resources that I referenced and that I have updated from time to time.

 K-4 Storytelling and Create Simple Animations